ryanpeh/SmartNUS/docs/UserGuide.md

 ## 4. Features

-This section lists all the commands SmartNUS supports, with information about the commands as well as relevant examples.
+This section lists all the commands that SmartNUS supports, with syntax and information about the commands as well as relevant examples.

 ### 4.1.
 Main Window Commands